NaflaHub/Course-managment-system/README.md

 # Course-Management-System
-A group project that provides the functionality of a course management system<br /><br />
+A project that provides the functionality of a course management system<br /><br />

-To run this project, follow the steps in the [Documentation](Documentation.pdf) file.

 ## Tech Stack
 **Frontend** - HTML, CSS, Javascript<br />